sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 # Partition the disk

 You will make a GPT disk here, and use the without-GUI-but-still-excellent `gdisk` utility.
-It allows for automatic partition alignment.
+It allows for automatic partition alignment. (see more [tips for maximizing SSD performance](https://wiki.archlinux.org/index.php/Solid_State_Drives#Tips_for_Maximizing_SSD_Performance))

 To enter the partition utility, type `gdisk /dev/sda`.
 Then: